checko/setupmediawikiwithextensions/docs/RESTORE-DB.md

 2) Run MW 1.35 updater on the same compose network using a minimal LocalSettings:

-- A ready-to-use file is included: `templates/LocalSettings.minimal.php` (loads no extensions).
-Copy it into `./data/LocalSettings.php` if you want to inspect or tweak it before running the updater.
+- A ready-to-use file is included: `templates/LocalSettings.minimal.php` (loads only the legacy Vector skin).
+Copy it into `./data/LocalSettings.php` if you want to inspect or tweak it before running the updater, but avoid enabling newer skins/extensions here—the 1.35 tarball lacks them and the updater will fail.
 - Detect compose network (usually `<folder>_default`):

 ```